12 Dashboard Layout Patterns That Actually Work (with Wireframes)

 Why Layout Matters More Than You Think

 Users don't read dashboards.
 They scan them.
-Eye-tracking studies show that dashboard users follow an F-pattern: top-left to right, then down the left side.
+Nielsen Norman Group's eye-tracking research found that people reading screens tend to follow an F-pattern: across the top, then down the left side, with less and less attention as they go.
 If your most important metric is buried in the bottom-right corner, most users will never see it.

 Good layout isn't about aesthetics — it's about reducing time to insight.
 The best dashboards answer the user's primary question within 3 seconds of loading.
 Layout is how you make that happen.